Writing for the past, present, and future.

 all about me

-Erica Canela is a public historian, writer, and editor.
+Erica Canela is a public historian and author.

-As an award-winning historian, I specialise in 17th century history, with a focus on the British Civil Wars and the early Quakers in England.
+As an award‑winning historian, I specialise in seventeenth‑century history, with a focus on the British Civil Wars and the turbulent social worlds that followed.
 With years of experience as a public speaker, I deliver enthusiastic, insightful talks and presentations that make history accessible and enjoyable.
+I share my research through books, podcasts, festivals, and media appearances.

 How I can help you